 Spread a tablespoon of cooking oil (or even unsalted butter) on the pan and coat it well.
 Then add batter – using a serving spoon or small ladle- and spread to make a flat round layer, like a pancake.

 Cook until the surface shows bubbles which is an indication of escaping air and moisture.
 Flip and cook on the other side.
 That’s it!
 Just as you cook pancakes.

 Serve with a steaming cup of tea or coffee.

-Another thing I learned on this trip was the combination of having puda with a savory pickle, such as mango- my favorite!
-The combination of sweet and savory is amazing.
+Another thing I learned on this trip was the combination of having puda with a savoury pickle, such as mango- my favourite!
+The combination of sweet and savoury is amazing.